iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Xenon/[#012] Please Calm Down..md

 Calm?
 If I'm not calm I would have broken into the admins' offices and beat the living hell out of those little b\*\*\*\*\*!

 **SuperKY**<br>
-Heard rumors of Xenon being a two-timer, is that true?
+Heard rumors of Xenon being a two\-timer, is that true?

 **KiwaHu**<br>
 More and more dumb comments, pls ban them